-3. Start putting in your business information
+3. Start putting in your mortgage broker information

-The first step is providing your business name.
+The first step is providing your name.

 Then you have the option to pull content from an existing website and to find your business on Google.
 If you have a website with the basic information you need, it might be a good idea to input it.
 Otherwise, you can always start from scratch.
 Adding your business information by searching in Google always helps add credibility, but this is also optional.
 Click "Next" once you have inputted your information or "Skip" to move on to the next step.